syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### Paste

-'paste` the Diagram’s clipboard data (nodes/connectors) into the Diagram.
+`paste` the `Diagram`'s clipboard data (nodes/connectors) into the Diagram.
 The following code illustrates how to execute Paste command.

 {% highlight js %}